 - The lighting in the two entrance tunnels under the highway, at the main park entry, will be restored

 Utilities and Technology

 Ft Ord Dunes State Park has no existing utility infrastructure to serve park visitors.
-Through partnerships with PG&E, the Marina Coast Water District, Comcast, AT&T and others, the project includes new domestic water connections, electrical infrastructure, connection to regional sewer system, onsite propane, telephone and internet connections, and Wi-Fi ready features to service the park and it's visitors.
+Through partnerships with PG&E, the Marina Coast Water District, City of Seaside, City of Marina, Transportation Agency for Monterey County (TAMC), Comcast, AT&T and others, the project includes new domestic water connections, electrical infrastructure, connection to regional sewer system, onsite propane, telephone and internet connections, and Wi-Fi ready features to service the park and its visitors.

 The new campground will have state of the art facilities to help interpretive the park's rich natural and cultural resources, and distinctive history as the former Fort Ord Army Base.
 Interpretive apps, mobile walking tours, a modern campfire center, and much more, are in the future of this very unique State park.